7 Steps to Attracting Honey Bee Swarms

 Getting the swarm trap up in the tree is one thing.
 Will you be able to get it down with 10-20 pounds of weight inside?

 You will have a better chance of attracting honey bee swarms if your trap is in a shaded location.
 A tree at the edge of the forest line is a good choice.
 If you catch a swarm, replace the trap.
-I have caught several swarm with the same trap over a season.
+I have caught several swarms with the same trap over a season.

 The Best Lure to Attract A Honey Bee Swarm